The most common reasons for giving up golden retrievers are:

 Foster families need to be willing to provide a safe and loving environment for a dog who may be very confused.
 Goldens are fun-loving, trusting and can be mischievous.
 Foster families need to be willing to have fun, provide structure, teach manners, if necessary, take the dog to the vet, if needed, and allow prospective adopters the opportunity to meet their temporary golden.
 Of course golden retrievers need to be primarily house dogs as they want to be part of the family.
 Some young dogs may need to go to a foster family whose yard is fenced to allow the dog to get needed exercise.

-To become a foster family download the Foster Family Agreement & complete.
-Then either email it to email@example.com or send via mail to Golden Retriever Rescue of Southern Maryland, PO Box 6, Great Mills, MD 20634.
-We ask that you complete the Foster Family Agreement so we know what type of golden retriever would best fit into your lifestyle young, active, male, female, couch potato, etc. We’ll visit your home to answer any questions you may have.
+To become a foster family, either click on the button below to submit your application online or download the Foster Application here .
+Then either email it to firstname.lastname@example.org or send via USPS to Golden Retriever Rescue of Southern Maryland, PO Box 6, Great Mills, MD 20634.
+We ask that you complete the application to ensure the best fit possible between your family and a dog.
+We’ll visit your home to answer any questions you may have.*

 When GRRSM is contacted to take in a dog that needs a temporary home, we’ll contact you to see if you are available.